mariaangelesmt/Gif-App/README.md

 # Gif Expert App

-Gif expert app developed in React and where we use the [giphyApi](https://developers.giphy.com/docs/api/endpoint) to get the data.
+Gif expert app developed in React with Hooks to search and show animated gifs.
+Where we use the [giphyApi](https://developers.giphy.com/docs/api/endpoint) to get the data.

 ## Available Scripts